unomachineshop/Shop_Code/mshop/autostart/autostart.md

 `@python3 /home/pi/path/to/your/script.py`

 3) Understanding the command
+**@** - The @ sign is needed for all commands, it simply acts a delimeter allowing you to add multiple commands, delimited by the @ sign.

-@python3 - specifies what command line argument you would use to run your code.
+**python3** - specifies what command line argument you would use to run your code.
 This is identical to what you would use on the command line to run/compile/invoke your code.
 Such as `javac, perl, python2, python3, etc`

-The last part is simply the absolute path to the entry point of your program.
-Ensure you have the absolute path as relative pathing will not work.
+**/home/pi/path/to/your/script.py** - The last part is simply the absolute path to the entry point of your program.
+Ensure you have the absolute path, as relative pathing will not work.

 ### Auto start a program after boot (Non Graphical)